barafael/barafael.github.io/_posts/2018-07-08-Impulse-Response-and-Transfer-Function.md

 \delta(t) =
 \begin{cases}
 0,  & t \lt 0 \\
-1,  & t = 0\\
+1,  & t = 0 \\
 0,  & t \gt 0
 \end{cases}
 $$

 The impulse contains frequencies from every wavelength with the same amplitude.
 Intuitively, it is a "bang", like a gunshot.
 It's Fourier Transform is... just $1$.
 In other words, we can get a unit impulse by summing up cosines of ever-increasing frequency.
 So what happens if we apply a filter to a unit impulse?
 Well, by above linearity property, that would be the same as applying the filter to each of the frequencies the unit impulse is comprised of - which is, all of them.
 You read that right - with the unit impulse, we can see what a filter does to ANY frequency.
 Does it diminish high frequency?
 Only the low frequencies from the impulse get through.
 Is there a band that the filter attenuates?
 Those frequencies will be dimmed in the result.
 By the way, the result of applying a filter to a unit impulse is aptly called the "Impulse Response".

-Now let's think about what the Fourier Transform of an impulse response contains.
+Now let's think about the Fourier Transform of an impulse response.
 The impulse response contains every frequency with the amplitude that the filter permits for this frequency.
 So it's spectral content directly displays how the filter behaves for a given frequency.

 I will denote the impulse response $F\delta$ of a filter $F$ with $f$.

-## Convolution and applying filters
+## Convolution and Filter Application

-Now let's clear up why applying filters can be done as a convolution.
-The best explanation I found is rather mathematical, but "easy to understand".
+Now let's clarify why applying filters can be achieved by Convolution.
+The best explanation I found is rather mathematical, but somewhat easy to understand.

 First, let's look at a signal $c$ in a slightly contrived way: